 A more specific Open Call description, including examples for application experiments, will be published in the following months.
 ReconCell, together with I4MS, will provide webinars to prepare potential applicants for the application process.

 ReconCell invites all manufacturing SMEs to apply for the Open Call.
 All SMEs that meet EU criteria for participation in the project will be evaluated.
 The main evaluation criteria will be quality and efficiency of implementation as well as potential industrial impact.
 The timeframe for the experiment will be up to 3 Months, with a financial framework of up to 85,000 Euro allocated for supporting the SME´s participation in each experiment.

-Follow this link and sign up to receive information about the Open Call when it launches:
+Follow this link for more information about the Open Call:

 Make sure to also also follow the LinkedIn account for more information:

 Collaborate with Your Customers in a Buyer Driven World

 Over the last few years the automation investment decision process and buying behavior has been changed significantly.
 Manufacturing companies with easy access to vast amounts of information, are now much more empowered and knowledgeable.
 They became driver of investment decisions and contribute on solution development process.
 In this environment, collaboration with buyers has been considered as an effective selling methodology and mindset where providers as trusted advisors, assist the buyer in identifying needs and offering solutions within their relationship.

 The web-based digital platform, BATool, is used to connect a robotic solution with its potential customer base at an early stage, to support providers in the initial customer communication.
 BATool will help a provider to coordinate knowledge and communication between partners, to reduce the lead maturity complexity, facilitate project documentation, avoid missing information of projects and decisions, geographical market expansion and minimize unnecessary traveling.
 This will make a provider competitive on the market compared to other industrial robot suppliers.